pluto-tofu/Simple_Scheduler/README.md

 to start the scheduling process. the scheduler performs round robin execution based on the <br>
 number of cpu resources and the time slice as inputted by the user at the beginning of the program.<br>
 The output is then shown and a summary which contains the process id (pid), execution time and wait <br>
 time is also shown.
-After this the shell resumes execution as normal.
+After this the shell resumes execution as normal.<br>

+link to Github repository : https://github.com/pluto-tofu/Simple_Scheduler